RoziePlaysPython/gaussian_blur/README.md

 `python3 gaussian_blur.py /path/to/image.jpg`

-Other formats are probably supported too, since it depends on PIL for image reading By default my 5x5 kernel is used.
+Other formats are probably supported too, since it depends on PIL for image reading.

+By default my 5x5 kernel is used.
 It's crap, honestly, since it doesn't even generate from gaussian equation, just some semi-random numbers i've come up with.

 **Use as a module in a script**